f5devcentral/f5-xc-terraform-examples/workflow-guides/telemetry/f5-xc-telemetry-prometheus/Readme.md

 ## Steps of execution

-### STEP 1: Clone the repo.
-Now, navigate to telemetry > f5-xc-telemetry-prometheus
+### STEP 1: Clone the repo and navigate to telemetry > f5-xc-telemetry-prometheus

 **Note:** `f5_api_certificate.p12` and `gcs.json` won't be available when cloned, I've added into the current directory for my ease and are private to me: